gulomov1/small-API/README.md

 ## Queue solution

-I also tried a queue-based version (`/buy-queue`) on my own.
+I also tried a queue-based version (`/buy-queue`).
 The code is kept commented out in `routes/products.js`.

 ![POST /product/buy-queue](assets/queueSolution.png)